 Dr. Frank Glorius (Mülheim) in recognition of his design of bis(oxazoline)-derived carbene ligands for organometallic catalysis and his asymmetric hydrogenation of chirally modified pyridines

 Priv.-Doz.
-Dr. Hans-Joachim Wagenknecht (Garching) in recognition of his investigations into the mechanism of novel charge transfer processes through DNA initiated by reduction
+Dr. Hans-Joachim Wagenknecht (Garching) in recognition of his investigations into the mechanism of novel charge transfer processes initiated by reduction through DNA

 Prof. Dr. A. Stephen K. Hashmi (Stuttgart) in recognition of his contributions to homogeneous gold catalysis of organic reactions and to the chemistry of metallacycloalkanes